New England Patriots Vs. Miami Dolphins Predictions: Can Dolphins Take Advantage With Gronk Out? [Opinion]

 Home cooking

 Though the Patriots have been perennial leaders of the AFC East, the Dolphins have performed surprisingly well at home against them in recent years.
 Though the Patriots swept the series last year, prior to 2016 they had a three-game losing streak in games played in Miami.
 So the Dolphins may look to get a boost from the hometown fans and warm weather — and reverse their fortunes from the rest of the season.
-The Dolphins are just 3-3 at home so far this season, and will need a big effort to beat the Patriots in Week 14.
+The Dolphins are just 3-3 at home so far this season and will need a big effort to beat the Patriots in Week 14.